docker/build-push-action/README.md

   tags: latest
 ```

-The following will build the root Dockerfile, tag the image with the git reference and sha as described above, logs in to docker hub using GitHub secrets, and pushes the image to the docker hub repository `myorg/myrepository`:
+The following will build the root Dockerfile, tag the image with the git reference and SHA as described above, log in to Docker Hub using GitHub secrets, and push the image to the Docker Hub repository `myorg/myrepository`:

 ```yaml
 uses: docker/build-push-action@v1